IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 At this point, you will have created the 2 instances of commodities and 2 instances of traders.

 Now let's submit the `checkQuantity` transaction.
-Similarly, righ-hand click on the the `checkQuantity` tansaction.
+Similarly, right-hand click on the the `checkQuantity` transaction.
 This time you do have to enter an option.
-Enter `GOLD` as a parameter.
+It has to be in a `["key", "value"` format.
+Enter `"commodity", "GOLD"` as a parameter.
 You should see the following response in your output window:

 <p align="center">
   <img src="doc-images/output-quantity-transaction.png">
 </p>

 Now let's submit the `trade` transaction.
-Enter `GOLD`, `RT2` as parameters.
+Enter `"GOLD", "RT2"` as parameters.
 You should see the following response in your output window:

 <p align="center">
   <img src="doc-images/trade-output.png">